Wasauksing First Nation: Community

-The reserve is home to a community radio station, CHRZ-FM, the indigenous magazine MUSKRAT, and discontinued indigenous magazine Spirit.
+The reserve is home to a community radio station, CHRZ-FM.
+In addition, the indigenous magazine MUSKRAT is located Wasauksing First Nation community as well.

 Transportation

 The reserve's main road crosses to the mainland via the Wasauksing Swing Bridge, connecting to Rose Point Road in Seguin Township south of Parry Sound.
 The road continues to Parry Sound itself, becoming Emily Street at the municipal boundary of Parry Sound and Seguin.